Scunthorpe: Football

 The town has a former Football League club, Scunthorpe United (nicknamed "The Iron") who play at Glanford Park.
 For most of its existence in the professional game (since only 1950) it has been in the lower leagues of the English Football League.
-At the end of the 2006–07 season they won promotion to the Football League Championship as champions of League One, amassing a total of 91 points, being promoted at home to Huddersfield Town: having been top since January: despite being outsiders for a considerable amount of that time, and being promoted with 3 games to spare.
-This being the first time they have played at this level for 44 years.
-This was to last just one season as the club were relegated on 12 April 2008, with three games to spare, away to Crystal Palace.
+At the end of the 2006–07 season they won promotion to the Football League Championship as champions of League One, with 3 games to spare, when they defeated Huddersfield Town at home.
+They amassed a total of 91 points, and never trailed from January on, despite being outsiders earlier in the season.
+The last time they had played in the second division was for 44 years previously.
+The club were relegated on 12 April 2008, with three games to spare, away to Crystal Palace.
 However, they returned to the Championship after one season, winning the League One playoffs in May 2009.
-At the end of the 2021–22 season, Scunthorpe for the first time got relegated from the Football League, and as a consequence play in the National League as of 2022–23.
+At the end of the 2021–22 season, Scunthorpe for the first time got relegated from the Football League.
+A further relegation in the 2022–23 season consigned Scunthorpe United to the National League North.

-England stars Kevin Keegan and Ray Clemence both played for Scunthorpe United in the early 1970s before being signed for Liverpool, where they made their names.
+England stars Kevin Keegan and Ray Clemence both played for Scunthorpe United in the early 1970s before signing for Liverpool, where they made their names.
 Former England cricket captain Ian Botham played a number of games for the club, being a resident of nearby Epworth at that time and in an attempt to keep fit during the winter months.
 The team mascot is called the "Scunny Bunny".

-Semi-professional sides within the Town or greater town boundaries include Appleby Frodingham and Bottesford Town, Local teams play in the Scunthorpe & District Football League.
+Semi-professional sides within the Town or greater town boundaries include Appleby Frodingham and Bottesford Town.
+Local teams play in the Scunthorpe & District Football League.